Lostboy069/Passw0rd-snatch/README.md

 ## 🔒 Security Notes

 - **Ethics**: Only use on systems you own or have explicit permission to test.
-- **Detection**: Modern AV might flag `myfile.exe`.
+- **Detection**: Modern AV might flag `Chrome69.exe`.
 Consider obfuscating or compiling your own version.
 - **Logs**: Windows Event Viewer might log PowerShell execution.
 - **Countermeasures**: Password managers or disabling Chrome’s password storage mitigate this attack.